Get To The Root Of What Is Causing Your Pain

 You wouldn’t be wrong in thinking this way because we are adamant that being in a relationship or getting a job promotion improves the quality of our life.
 But as you recall, those feelings wear off and soon enough we are looking to the next thing to fill the void.
 To compound this, we run away from our deepest emotions, especially the dark and scary places we are frightened of.
 By running away, we put on hold parts of our life we must eventually face.
 So I invite you to reflect on a current situation you know you must deal with?
 It might be a conversation with your significant other.
 It might be a discussion with your boss about how you feel undervalued in your role.
 Whatever it is, connect with the emotions instead of trying to work out how to solve the problem.

 “In acceptance, there is a decreased preoccupation with “doingness,” a growing focus on the quality of beingness itself.”— David R. Hawkins

 There is nothing to run away from when we are comfortable in the darkest places within our psyche.
-Our true nature is one of wholeness, for we are both Yin and Yang, the darkness and the light comprising the whole.
-How do you feel about this idea?
+Our true nature is one of wholeness, for we are both Yin and Yang; the darkness and the light comprising the whole.
+How do you feel about this as an idea?
 Is it something you’re comfortable integrating into your life?
 In fact, the doing and having is an extension of being because when you are aligned with your deepest self, all your needs are contained within you, not external to you.
-So I want you to devote some time this coming week to sit with yourself in silence.
+So, I’d like you to devote some time this coming week to sitting with yourself in silence.
 It needn’t be a meditation practice, just sit in silence and be with your thoughts.
 Listen to them, but don’t associate with them.
-Let them flow in and out of your mind in an easy and effortless way.
-To discover the true essence of our being, we ought to make time to come home to ourselves and discover the undercurrent of our feelings that ebb and flow throughout our life.
+Let them flow in and out of your mind, in an easy and effortless way.
+To discover the true essence of our being, we ought to make time to come home to ourselves and discover the undercurrent of our feelings.
 These emotions are the trickles of our soul guiding us towards the most joyous and expansive life we could ever live.